 Like other BASE-T technologies, 10gbase-t uses the standard RJ45 Ethernet jack.
 10gbase-t is backward compatible, auto-negotiating between higher and lower speeds, thereby not forcing an all-at-once network equipment upgrade.
 It means that the 10G copper connections can also work with 1 Gigabit Ethernet devices without requiring any expensive hardware replacements.
 The ability to autonegotiate between 1 and 10 gigabit speeds allows 10gbase-t server upgrades to occur on an evolutionary, as-needed basis.
 Cat5/Cat5e are supported for 10 Gigabit speeds up to 100 meters.

-48 port 10gbase-t switches help to resolve the congestion issue between network edge and core, which is caused by the broader adoption of Gigabit-to-the-desktop.
+48 port switch 10gbase-t helps to resolve the congestion issue between network edge and core, which is caused by the broader adoption of Gigabit-to-the-desktop.
 The utilizing of 48 port 10gbase-t switch provides more design flexibility and it can be used at the center of a small business network or as an aggregation/access switch in a larger organization.
 48 port 10gbase-t switch is ideal for expanding network capacity, removing performance bottlenecks and support of premise expansion needs.
 In simply put, deploying 48 port 10gbase-t network switch can be less expensive to install and maintain while meeting the requirements of most short-distance connections within a data center.

 What to Consider When Buying 48 Port 10gbase-t Switch?